pchapin/scala/scalaness/README.rst

 Checksum
     This folder contains a sample that specializes a module that computes checksums.
 It makes no use of the radio.

+classes
+    This folder contains the class files created when scalaness.jar is built.

 doc
     The Scalaness documentation set in DocBook format.